Part-Time Evening Program

-The application process is the same for full- and part-time prospective students.
+The application process is the same for full and part-time applicants.
 You must possess a bachelor's degree and register for the Law School Admission Test (LSAT).
-The test is offered four times annually: September/October, December, February, and June.
-If you want to be considered for the part-time program, take the LSAT no later than February of the year you wish to enroll.
-You may request registration materials for the LSAT by going to www.lsac.org or calling (215) 968.1001.
-To be considered for admission, have on file at the School of Law:
+The test is offered four times annually: September/October, December, February, and June through the Law School Admission Council (LSAC).
+We recommend that part-time program applicants take the LSAT no later than February of the year they wish to enroll.
+You must register for the LSAT by visiting www.lsac.org or calling (215) 968.1001.
+All application materials must be submitted through LSAC.
+A complete application must include:

-- A completed application for admission and a $60 application fee;
+- A completed application form and a $60 application fee paid to LSAC;

-- A typed personal statement telling us something about yourself and your reasons for seeking a law degree;
+- A two-page personal statement telling us about yourself and your reasons for seeking a law degree;

-- Two letters of recommendation and a résumé.
+- A minimum of two (we will accept a maximum of three) letters of recommendation and a current résumé.

-The Admission Office observes an March 1 priority deadline.
+The Admission Office observes a March 1 priority deadline.
 We encourage students interested in the part-time program to apply early due to limited class size.

 Tuition and Financial Aid